cadwin95/crawling/README.md

 `gallery_crawler` goes a step further by exploring links up to a configurable depth (default 3) and tries to locate pages that look like image galleries.

 Check each folder's README for setup and usage details.

+For a list of recommended websites to test various crawling scenarios, see [docs/test_sites.md](docs/test_sites.md).